top of page

 5. Public Art Club

-• MACAS fosters creativity by creating an art club with students from a wide variety of schools.
+• MACAS fosters creativity by creating the YAC (Youth Art Club) with students from a wide variety of schools and ages.

-• The Art Club's first project was to add a mural sign to the Phoenix Park mural installation.
+• The YAC's first project was to add a mural sign to the Phoenix Park mural installation.
+11/18/25

 bottom of page